Thinking about your Options?

 Stoke on Trent College – T Levels – Stoke-on-Trent College :Stoke-on-Trent College

 A-levels are a 2-year programme ideal for students who want to study 3 subjects in depth and plan to progress onto university or a Higher apprenticeship.
-They can be a great option for learners who enjoy learning facts and theories, are good at exam assessment and are good at doing independent learning and research outside of the classroom.</>
+They can be a great option for learners who enjoy learning facts and theories, are good at exam assessment and good at doing independent learning and research outside of the classroom.

 A levels are offered at the following local colleges and 6th Forms:

-NSCG – A Levels and A+ Programmes | NSCG
+- NSCG –Β A Levels and A+ Programmes

-St Josephs College – Sixth Form – St Joseph’s College
+- St Josephs College –Β Sixth Form

-St Margaret Ward – Sixth Form Courses | St Margaret Ward
+- St Margaret Ward –Β Sixth Form Courses

 Apprenticeships can be a great option for learners who are ready for the work place and are sure about the job they want to pursue.
 Learners will have to find an employer to take them on by searching for apprenticeship vacancies and going through the employer’s recruitment process.
-Employers are generally looking for applicants who are self motivated, have a good standard of maths and English and are reliable and passionate about achieving their goals.
+Employers are generally looking for applicants who are self motivated, have a good standard of maths and English and are reliable and passionate about achieving their chosen job role.